Lillie Langtry: Acting career and manager

 In 1881, Langtry was in need of money.
 Her close friend Oscar Wilde suggested she try the stage, and Langtry embarked upon a theatrical career.
 She first auditioned for an amateur production in the Twickenham Town Hall on 19 November 1881.
 It was a comedy two-hander called A Fair Encounter, with Henrietta Labouchère taking the other role and coaching Langtry in her acting.
 Labouchère had been a professional actress before she met and married Liberal MP Henry Labouchère.

 Following favourable reviews of this first attempt at the stage, and with further coaching, Langtry made her debut before the London public, playing Kate Hardcastle in She Stoops to Conquer at the West End's Haymarket Theatre in December 1881.
 Critical opinion was mixed, but she was a success with the public.
 She next performed in Ours at the same theatre.
 Although her affair with the Prince of Wales was over, he supported her new venture by attending several of her performances and helping attract an audience.

 Early in 1882, Langtry quit the production at the Haymarket and started her own company, touring the UK with various plays.
 She was still under the tutelage of Henrietta Labouchère.
 American impresario Henry Abbey arranged a tour in the United States for Langtry.
 She arrived in October 1882 to be met by the press and Oscar Wilde, who was in New York on a lecture tour.
-Her first appearance was eagerly anticipated, but the theatre burnt down the night before the opening; the show moved to another venue and opened the following week.
+Her first appearance was eagerly anticipated, but the theatre burnt down the night before the opening.
+The show moved to another venue and opened the following week.
 Eventually, her production company started a coast-to-coast tour of the US, ending in May 1883 with a "fat profit."
 Before leaving New York, she had an acrimonious break with Henrietta Labouchère over Langtry's relationship with Frederick Gebhard, a wealthy young American.
 Her first tour of the US (accompanied by Gebhard) was an enormous success, which she repeated in subsequent years.
 While the critics generally condemned her interpretations of roles such as Pauline in The Lady of Lyons or Rosalind in As You Like It, the public loved her.
 After her return from New York in 1883, Langtry registered at the Conservatoire in Paris for six weeks' intensive training to improve her acting technique.
-On 8 November 1883, she and her team performed in Ottawa in the play "School of Scandal".